-Documents released by the High Court show that Blair allowed British citizens to be abducted and tortured.
-The then foreign secretary, Jack Straw, decided in January 2002 that Guantanamo was the "best way" to ensure UK nationals were "securely held".
+Documents released by the high court show that British citizens were allowed to be abducted and tortured under Blair.
+In January 2002, Jack Straw, then foreign secretary, decided that Guantanamo was the "best way" to ensure that UK nationals were "securely held".

 Instead of remorse, Blair has demonstrated a voracious and secretive greed.
-Since stepping down as prime minister in 2007, he has accumulated an estimated £20 million, much of it as a result of his ties with the Bush administration.
-The House f Commons Advisory Committee on Business Appointments, which vets jobs taken by former ministers, was pressured not to make public Blair's "consultancy" deals with the Kuwaiti royal family and the South Korean oil giant UI Energy Corporation.
-He gets £2 million a year "advising" the American investment bank J P Morgan and undisclosed sums from financial services companies.
+Since stepping down as prime minister in 2007, he has accumulated an estimated £20m, much of it as a result of the ties he developed with the Bush administration.
+The Advisory Committee on Business Appointments, which vets jobs taken by former ministers, was pressured not to make public Blair's "consultancy" deals with the Kuwaiti royal family and the South Korean oil giant UI Energy Corporation.
+He gets an estimated £2m a year for "advising" the investment bank JPMorgan and undisclosed sums from other financial services companies.
 He makes millions from speeches, including reportedly £200,000 for one speech in China.

-In his unpaid but expenses-rich role as the West's "peace envoy" in the Middle East, Blair is, in effect, a voice of Israel, which awarded him a \$1 million "peace prize".
-In other words, his wealth has grown rapidly since he launched, with George W. Bush, the bloodbath in Iraq.
+In his unpaid but expenses-rich role as "peace envoy" in the Middle East, Blair is, in effect, a voice of Israel, which has awarded him a \$1m "peace prize".
+In other words, his wealth has grown rapidly since he launched, with George W Bush, the bloodbath in Iraq.

 His collaborators are numerous.
-The Cabinet in March 2003 knew a great deal about the conspiracy to attack Iraq.
-Jack Straw, later appointed "justice secretary", suppressed the relevant Cabinet minutes in defiance of an order by the Information Commissioner to release them.
+The cabinet in March 2003 knew a great deal about the conspiracy to attack Iraq.
+Straw, later appointed "justice secretary", suppressed the relevant cabinet minutes in defiance of an order by the Information Commissioner to release them.
 Most of those now running for the Labour Party leadership supported Blair's epic crime, rising as one to salute his final appearance in the Commons.
-As foreign secretary, David Miliband, sought to cover Britain's complicity in torture, and promoted Iran as the next "threat".
+As foreign secretary, David Miliband sought to cover up Britain's complicity in torture.
+He promoted Iran as the next "threat".

 Journalists who once fawned on Blair as "mystical" and amplified his vainglorious bids now pretend they were his critics all along.
-As for the media's gulling of the public, only the Observer's David Rose, to his great credit, has apologised.
-The Wikileaks' exposes, released with a moral objective of truth with justice, have been bracing for a public force-fed on complicit, lobby journalism.
-Verbose celebrity historians like Niall Ferguson, who rejoiced in Blair's rejuvenation of "enlightened" imperialism, remain silent on the "moral truancy", as Pankaj Mishra wrote, "of [those] paid to intelligently interpret the contemporary world".
+As for the media's gulling of the public, only the Observer's David Rose has apologised.
+The WikiLeaks exposés, released with a moral objective of truth with justice, have been bracing for a public force-fed on complicit, lobby journalism.
+Verbose celebrity historians such as Niall Ferguson, who rejoiced in Blair's rejuvenation of "enlightened" imperialism, remain silent about the "moral truancy", as Pankaj Mishra wrote, "of [those] paid to intelligently interpret the contemporary world".